-And in virtually every case I’ve since (the exceptions are rare), the person who goes around complaining about someone else is the one who is spinning the facts and leaving out key plot-points.
+And in virtually every case I’ve heard of since (the exceptions are rare), the person who goes around complaining about someone else is the one who is spinning the facts and leaving out key plot-points.
 Plot-points that often change the entire drama.

 Proverbs 18:13 puts it perfectly: “He who answers a matter before he hears it, it is folly and shame to him.”